MCxQC/Hello-World/README.md

 AutoHotkey script to find your device's unique IDs.

 # DeviceIDPnP
-AutoHotkey script to launch scripts/programs/AHK commands when devices are connected/disconnected.
+AutoHotkey script to launch AHK commands/scripts/programs when devices are connected/disconnected.

 ### Requirement
 * AutoHotkey v2